Can I Switch from Medicare Advantage to Medicare Supplement (Medigap)?

 Medical Underwriting and Pre-Existing Conditions

 Insurance companies can use medical underwriting to review your health history and deny coverage or charge higher premiums if you don't have guaranteed issue rights.
 Coverage for pre-existing conditions may have a waiting period of up to six months without guaranteed issue protection.
-Keep all letters, notices and emails from your Medicare Advantage plan to prove your guaranteed issue rights.
+Keep all written notices and correspondence from your Medicare Advantage plan.

 syringe icon